 However, if the Angourie Rainforest Resort isn’t what you are looking for there are a number of other options in the area.
 At one end of the spectrum, there are walk-in campsites at Shelley Head in the Angourie National Park which is about 6 km from the northern track entrance.

 The area has a wide variety of other accommodation options including hotels, motels, villas and hostels to suit all budgets.

-If you are looking for ideas of what to see and do in Yamba and Angourie take a look at our top reasons to visit.
+If you’re looking for ideas of what to see and do in Yamba and Angourie take a look at our travel guide for the region featuring all the top reasons to visit these gorgeous coastal towns.